 Train Your Horse's Mindset - Mini Course

-what a healthy mindset looks like
+• What a healthy and unhealthy mindsets looks like

-how we can change that mindset
+• How you can change that mindset

-Practical Exercise 1
+• Practical Exercise

-This mini course is all about increasing your understanding + knowledge of why and how my training helps horses’ emotional capacity to learn.
+It will increase your understanding + knowledge of why and how my training helps horses’ emotional capacity to learn.

 >> This is all about a horses mindset.